-You can join a tour from the marina or from the main town of Lagos – this would prevent you having to travel to Ponta da Piedade by land.
 Many tour operators have set up stalls by the marina and by the Forte da Ponta da Bandeira (the fort) close to the old town.
-I’d suggest heading down here to book a ticket or you can book onto a tour online.
+You can head down there to book a ticket or you can book onto a tour online.

 Prices for a boat tour start at around €20 per person.